Preferred Method for Pulse Check in an Infant

 10. Pause Duration

 The feedback device also measures the length of time between compressions.
-If interruptions are minimized and pause duration is reduced, it helps maintain continuous chest compressions.
+If interruptions are minimized and pause duration is reduced, it helps maintain continuous and effective chest compressions.
 Continuous chest impression is essential for better blood circulation and patient outcomes.
 Prolonged pauses can significantly decrease the effectiveness of CPR, as blood pressure rapidly drops during interruptions.
 The feedback device alerts rescuers to resume compressions promptly, ensuring that pauses are kept to a minimum and enhancing the overall effectiveness of the resuscitation effort.

 What is the Importance of Using Chest Compression Feedback Devices in CPR?